 - 1. Transmit date data items in the year, month, day format (YYYYMMDD) - 2.
 Transmit only known or estimated year of diagnosis, blanks will not be accepted - 3.
 Leave the month and/or day blank when they cannot be estimated or are unknown - 4.
 Most SEER registries collect the month, day, and year of diagnosis.
-When the full date (YYYYMMDD) is transmitted, the seventh and eighth digits (day) will be held confidentially and only used for survival calculations when received by NCI SEER.
-The corresponding date flag is not affected (it will remain blank).
+When the full date (YYYYMMDD) is transmitted, the seventh and eighth digits (day) will be held confidentially and only used for survival calculations when received by NCI SEER..